A lot goes into creating a tattoo. Besides a budget, you should also prepare a design, but who takes care of it?

 The starter of this contest stated that he wanted a tattoo design for his longboard with specifications as follows.

 First, he wanted it to include a ukulele because his wife loved playing the musical instrument Other things he wished to include are pineapple and the wife’s name.

 So, this design was sought by Erin.
-This 36-year-old woman asked designers on the platform to make her a tattoo design that depicted Romeo and Juliet’s love story.
+She asked designers on the platform to make her a tattoo design that depicted Romeo and Juliet’s love story.

 She planned on inking the tattoo on the back of her left calf.
 That’s a brief explanation of the design.

 As for the sample, you can click the link above to see.
 Sorry, we can’t include the picture as it’s subject to the copyright of the owner.

 The user keeps his message short for the contest.
 Basically, he wanted to create a design that featured a Libra scale and an Unalome.

 The placement for this tattoo was on the wrist, which explains the rather simple approach.

 Well, a simple design like this is very fitting for the wrist because it doesn’t provide much room for a larger tattoo.

 For those thinking that a back tattoo design is expensive, this proves otherwise.
 While placement affects how much a tattoo costs, it’s not the only thing that matters.